 Where We Ate

 I was worried that we wouldn’t be able to get into any restaurants since Charleston is already such a popular destination and it was a holiday weekend.
+My biggest recommendation would be to make reservations ahead of time.
 I used Open Table and Resy for our meals and it was super easy to book everything.
-We were able to get reservations at The Darling Oyster Bar, Poogan’s Porch, Ms. Rose’s, and The Watch Rooftop Bar.
+We were able to get reservations at The Darling Oyster Bar for lunch, Ms. Rose’s for dinner, The Watch Rooftop Bar for dinner, and Poogan’s Porch for brunch on our last day.
 Every meal I had was phenomenal.
+You’re guaranteed fresh seafood since you’re practically on the beach.
 I’m a massive shrimp and grits fan so I was in Heaven because it was on the menu everywhere we went.

 If I had to say which restaurant was our favorite I think it’s safe to say it was brunch at Poogan’s Porch.
-Chris described the texture of the biscuits as “cloud-like fluffiness” and the waffles were worth all the extra insulin my pancreas was no doubt forced to produce.
+My husband described the texture of the biscuits as “cloud-like fluffiness” and the waffles were worth all the extra insulin my pancreas was no doubt forced to produce.

 Charleston is close to quite a few beaches.
 We made it to Isle of Palms and Sullivan’s Island while we were in town.
 I liked Sullivan’s Island the best because it was more secluded and calm.
-However, Isle of Palms allows dogs year round and anytime of day which would make it my first choice if we bring JoeJoe.
+However, Isle of Palms allows dogs year round and anytime of day.
 I think we’ll visit Folly Beach next time to see how it compares.
-Does anyone know if they allow four-legged children?

 What We Did

-Besides eating… we went to the Night Market in Charleston on Saturday night where vendors sold things like artwork, homemade soaps, jewelry, etc. We spent Saturday night and Sunday afternoon exploring downtown.
+Besides eating and laying on the beach we went to the Night Market in Charleston on Saturday night where vendors sold things like artwork, homemade soaps, jewelry, etc. We spent Saturday night and Sunday afternoon exploring downtown.
 There was no one to rush us along and nowhere we “had” to be.
 We took our time going into shops and browsing.

 A Rookie Mistake